 As seen in the table above, the risk of a person dying from weight loss surgery is very small.
 The gastric band is the safest followed by Gastric Sleeve, Gastric Bypass, and Duodenal switch.

-The risk of death from Duodenal switch is 14 times greater than Gastric banding, 8 times greater than Sleeve Gastrectomy, and 5 times greater than Gastric bypass surgery.
+The risk of death from a Duodenal switch is 14 times greater than Gastric banding, 8 times greater than Sleeve Gastrectomy, and 5 times greater than Gastric bypass surgery.

 Surgical options are categorized here from the least invasive to the most invasive weight loss surgery.